ajripa/s3proxy/README.md

 - Helm to create the kubernetes manifests
 - AWS CLI to populate S3 buckets and get access to ECR repositories

+A devcontainer template is provided to build up a container environment for VSCode.

 # Assumptions and trade-offs

 - A client credentials and a role with the minimum permission needed to deploy the resources and to access to K8S cluster has been provided by our administrator.